Krasen007/SearchPopup/README.md

 ---

 ## Advanced Features
+- **High-Performance Engine:** DOM caching, pre-compiled regex patterns, and DocumentFragment operations for maximum speed
+- **Memory Management:** Automatic cleanup with WeakMap references and periodic optimization to prevent memory leaks
-- **Clipboard Fallback:** Uses modern Clipboard API with fallback for maximum compatibility.
+- **Clipboard Fallback:** Uses modern Clipboard API with fallback for maximum compatibility
-- **Exchange Rate Caching:** Currency rates are cached and updated daily for fast, offline-friendly conversion.
+- **Exchange Rate Caching:** Currency rates are cached and updated daily for fast, offline-friendly conversion
-- **Locale-aware Number Parsing:** Handles both `1,234.56` and `1.234,56` formats.
+- **Locale-aware Number Parsing:** Handles both `1,234.56` and `1.234,56` formats

 ---

 *Portions of this app were created using various AI tools!*

 ## Developed and tested on
-- Vivaldi 7.5
+- Vivaldi Browser

 Other Chromium browsers should work as well.